karimabuseer/karimabuseer/README.md

 ### Additional Learning
 * Introduction to Python (via Al Sweitgart's Automate the Boring Stuff)
 * C & Computer Science concepts (e.g time & memory complexity )via the CS50 freeware course

-## What I'm working on
-I'm currently working on improving the back-end routes of my Chronicle project.
-Outside of that, I'm currently working through an Algorithmic Complexity course, to give me a better grasp of ways to improve the time complexities of algorithms I write.

 ## Personal Interests
 I enjoy playing tabletop wargames & RPGs, as well as competitive video games.
 I'm also a big rugby fan, and both play and watch the sport regularly.
 I also love running, having run a marathon and a few half marathons before.
 I enjoy yoga, meditation and keeping mindful; I also love a good podcast!
 Finally, I love hardware, astronomy and science fiction - as well as travelling when I get the chance to.